Abhinav-231/LunaSense/README.md

 The **ESP32-CAM microcontroller** sits in the middle, reading both sensors and making decisions.
 It runs a small web server over WiFi so our React Native app can send commands and get live data back.

 For lights we use a **WS2812B LED strip** which gives full RGB color control from the app.
-For AC we use an **IR LED** that blasts the same infrared signals your AC remote sends — no wiring into the unit, no voiding warranty.
+For AC we use an **IR LED module** that blasts the same infrared signals your AC remote sends — no wiring into the unit, no voiding warranty.

 We also added a **DHT22 temperature sensor** so the system knows the actual room temperature, not just what the AC dial is set to.
 This lets us do proper closed-loop control — if the room is still warm, keep cooling.
 If it overshot, ease up.